Kansas Military and Veterans Benefits

 Kansas Statutes 75-4364

-Kansas Resident Tuition Rates for Eligible Veterans, Service Members and Dependents: All Veterans eligible for federal education benefits, as well as all current membersAirman with books stacked around him of the U.S. Armed Forces are charged in-state tuition rates at all Kansas public postsecondary colleges and universities regardless of time spent in the state.
-The Spouses and dependent Children of Veterans and Service members are also eligible for in-state tuition rates.
-Eligibility for resident tuition will also be reinstated for those who established residency while they were permanently stationed in Kansas or prior to entry into the U.S. Armed Forces.
-Veterans, their Spouse and dependent Children must live in Kansas at the time of enrollment to be eligible.
+Kansas Resident Tuition Rates for Eligible Veterans, Service Members and Dependents: All Veterans eligible for federal education benefits, as well as all current members of the U.S. Armed Forces are charged in-state tuition rates at all Kansas public postsecondary colleges and universities regardless of time spent in Kansas.
+The spouses and dependent children of Veterans and service members are also eligible for in-state tuition rates.

 To confirm eligibility, students should contact the Office of the Registrar at the institution they are planning to attend.